The Timeless Values in The Sound of Music: An Analysis

 In some way, we can all relate to the family dynamics going on in the Von Trapp home, their struggles and imperfections, and we feel encouraged watching them work through these challenges and come to a place of conciliation.
 After all, this is the outcome we ultimately desire as we experience our own family conflicts.

-The captain’s deep affection for his homeland is evident throughout the film.
+The captain’s deep affection for his homeland is unmistakable throughout the movie.
 Upon the German invasion of Austria, his is the only house in the neighborhood not flying the flag of the Third Reich.
 And upon returning from his honeymoon, he tears up the Nazi flag he finds displayed outside his estate as a strong testament of his loyalty to Austria and his fierce opposition to the Nazi regime.

 We hear him strum his guitar and tenderly sing to his children the words to “Edelweiss,” a song named after Austria’s national flower, and we watch him well up with emotion when he sings this same song to the crowds for the last time in Austria before defecting to Switzerland.